DanielTBonn/regex-gist/gist-template.md

 * `\w` -- matches any alphanumeric character from the basic latin alphabet, including the underscore.
 Equal to `[A-Za-z0-9_]`

 For the last three classes above, inverse matches can be performed by using their capital letter.
 The character class `\D` will then match non-digit characters.

-### Flags

-Outside of the literal between slashes, we can place a flag like so -- `/literal/g`.
-The flag defines additional functionality or limits to our regex.
-You can use the 6 flags together or seperately for your purposes, the 3 most common ones are as follows:

-* g -- Global search: the regex should be tested against all possible matches in a string.
-* i -- Case-sensitive search: case should be ignored while attempting a match in a string.
-* m -- Multi-line search: a multi-line input string should be treated as multiple lines

 ### Grouping and Capturing